Publishing a u3a Website

 If a u3a adds any plugins other than those currently provided as part of the SiteWorks distribution the u3a must also update the statement to cover any cookie use by such plugins or any implications the plugin may have for processing personal data.

-Once the page is published, a link to the page will appear in the website footer (provided the u3a is using the standard footer provided with the theme).
+Once the page is published, a link to the page will appear in the website footer (providing the u3a is using the standard footer included in the theme).
 Further information regarding editing the footer is provided here.

-For your site to be located by search engines, so that it becomes visible following a Google or similar searches, the Search Engine Visibility flag needs to be correctly set.
-From the Dashboard menu, select Settings ⇒ Reading, then at the bottom of the page ensure the Discourage search engines from indexing this site tick box is not ticked.
+For your site to be located by search engines, so that it becomes visible following a Google or similar search, the Search Engine Visibility flag should be correctly set.
+From the Dashboard menu, select Settings ⇒ Reading, at the bottom of the page ensure the Discourage search engines from indexing this site tick box is not ticked.
 The Save Changes must then be selected.

 Accessibility Issues #